Shaun Hampson

-Junior football
+Junior Football

 Hampson excelled at sport at school, including athletics, swimming and soccer.
 He did not begin playing Australian football until 2004.
 He then joined Mount Gravatt Football Club in 2005, and by the end of the year he was the club's number one ruckman.

 AFL career

-Hampson was drafted in the priority round of the 2006 AFL draft by the Carlton Football Club (17th pick overall).
+Hampson was drafted in the 2006 AFL draft by the Carlton Football Club (17th pick overall).
 He made his debut with Carlton in Round 21, 2007, against North Melbourne.

-Hampson struggled with short-sightedness early in his career and had laser eye surgery prior to the 2012 season to correct it.
+Hampson struggled with short-sightedness early in his career and had laser eye surgery prior to the 2012 season to improve it.

 Hampson played 63 senior games for Carlton from 2007 until the end of the 2013 season.
 He was traded to Richmond in October 2013, in exchange for pick 28 in the AFL draft.
 He made his senior debut for Richmond in round one of the 2014 season against the Gold Coast Suns.

 Hampson was affected by a back injury in 2017 and did not manage to play a match at AFL level.
 He managed six appearances with the club's VFL side.

-He played in round 1 of the VFL season in 2018 but did not play another match after that due to a re-occurrence of the same back issues.
+He played in round 1 of the VFL season in 2018 but did not play another match after that due to a re-occurrence of the same back injury.
 Hampson announced his immediate retirement from AFL football on 26 June 2018, citing the ongoing effects of his two-year back troubles.

+Coaching career

+In 2020, Hampson joined the Carlton Football Club AFLW program as a Ruck Coach, a role he held until the end of the 2022 season.

+He returned to the Richmond Football Club in 2023 as an AFLW Assistant Coach in the Midfield, before moving into the club’s VFL program as an Assistant Coach in the Midfield in 2024.

+In 2025, Hampson progressed to the AFL program as an Assistant Coach in the Midfield with the Richmond’s men’s team.

+Ahead of the 2026 season, Hampson joined the North Melbourne Football Club as a Development Coach.